tigerabrodi/react-virtual-dom-diffing-algorithm/README.md

 # React Virtual DOM Diffing Algorithm

-I'm implementing React's Virtual DOM Diffing Algorithm to really understand how React works.
+I'm implementing React's diffing algorithm to really learn the virtual DOM.
 The goal here isn't a complete implementation, but rather a deep understanding.
 It's also fun to implement things like this because you can just drive it with tests.

+Link to main code: [src/lib/diff.ts](./src/lib/diff.ts)

 To be clear, this focuses on the diffing algorithm.
 It's not the entire React library or every single piece of the VDOM.

-Things I'm leaving out:
+I honestly wanted to build React from scratch.
+But I wanted to scope it down to something where I can learn, and it doesn't take forever.

+I guess I could use babel jsx transform and then implement a scoped version of React from scratch.
+But maybe another day, or my own framerwork if a full framework from scratch (i got some ideas in mind hehe)

+Anyways, the notes you find below is just some research notes.
+I could turn it into a blog post in hindsight.
+But I got way too many React blog posts already.
+I was even referring to my own blog posts when taking this "step back" approach to learning here.
+I guess my younger self is teaching my older self a thing or two 🤣

 # React.createElement